275244143/vimmake/README.md

 ## Feature

-- Customize user tool to invoke compiler or other tools with current file/directory.
+- Customize user tool to invoke compiler or other tools with current buffer/directory.
 - Each tool can be created as a single shell script in unix like system or batch file in windows (.cmd/.bat).
-- Tools can be executed with given environment.
+- Tools can be launched with given system environment variables
 - Output can be captured and display in the quickfix window.
 - Launch mode can be configured as `sync`, `async` or `silent` (async with no output).
 - Error output can be matched in quickfix window.